KyleEB/GithubConventionalCommitEnforcer/README.md

 ### Option 2: Self-Hosted Action

 1. Copy the action files to your repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `yarn install`
-3. Build the action: `npm run build`
+3. Build the action: `yarn build`
 4. Use the local action in your workflow

 ### 3. Configure Branch Protection (Optional)